Vandivier/afterecon/content/2014-12-18-an-example-of-quantified-opinion.md

 ---
-title: An Example of Quantified Opinion
+title: "An Example of Quantified Opinion"
 date: 2014-12-18 15:01:52
 author: John Vandivier
 ---